jbagatta/deadmans-gazette/README.md

 - Public HTTP:
     - Serves a static page webapp to perform the client create/invalidate/delay actions described below
     - Could also provide distribution of the public payload/packet data, directly to a blockchain or trusted drop site
-- Need API to support salting as well, for both the password-generated KEK and the password hash
+- Need API to support salting as well

 #### Data Store
 - [SQLCipher](https://github.com/sqlcipher/sqlcipher)